 Peak Hill is located on the Newell Highway, 48km north of Parkes.
 The Gold Mine Experience is only 200m to the east of the town.
 If you are heading north, the turn-off in Peak Hill is to the right) in Peak Hill is well signposted.

 Length: Gold Mine Discovery Trail is 1.3km; Peak Hill Bush Walk Trail is 1.8km.

 Time: About 30 minutes for the Gold Mine Discovery and 45 minutes for the Bush Walk Trail, but give yourself extra time to fully experience this engaging site.

 Type of path: Gravel, plus a section of boardwalk.
 It is a bush walk, so wear appropriate shoes.

-Gradient: The Gold Mine Discovery walk is steep in places, so is rated more difficult as it is steep in places.
+Gradient: The Gold Mine Discovery walk is steep in places, so is rated more difficult.

 Nearest public toilets: Located near the entrance.